 End of Update

 Other songs in the pipeline with Kessy, including a video for the next single ‘Angel (Time)’ scheduled for release in December.
-Until then, please feel free to comment below and if you’re looking for a composer, lyricist or producer for your project then please drop me a line via the CONTACT page of this website.
-In the mean time you can stay up-to-date with my other ramblings via my Twitter page, @storeymusic and of course by subscribing to my YOUTUBE channel.
+Until then, please feel free to share or comment below and if you’re looking for a co-writer (a composer, lyricist or producer) for your project then please drop me a line via the CONTACT page of this website.
+In the mean time you can stay up-to-date with my Instagram page or subscribe to my YOUTUBE channel.

 Another review next week.
 Take it easy…